Day's Theorem is sharp for $n$ even

 \subsection{Gumm and defective terms}

 Most results of the present paper apply to Gumm terms, too.
 This is quite surprising, since the existence of Gumm terms does not imply congruence distributivity; actually, a variety $\mathcal {V}$ has Gumm terms if and only if $\mathcal {V}$ is congruence modular.
-More generally, our results apply to the weaker notion of doubly defective alvin terms; as introduced in part (b) of the following definition.
+More generally, our results apply to the weaker notion of defective Gumm terms; as introduced in part (b) of the following definition.

 As we have briefly discussed in the introduction, it is unusual---but much more convenient for our purposes here---to introduce Gumm terms as defective alvin terms.
 Again, we refer to \cite[Remark 4.2]{ntcm} for a more complete discussion.
 A more general study of ``defective'' conditions appears in Kazda and Valeriote \cite{KV}.
-Defective conditions in the present terminology correspond to dashed lines in paths in \cite{KV}.
+See also Section \ref{mixed} below.
+Defective conditions in the present terminology correspond to dashed lines in paths in the terminology from \cite{KV}.
 See Remark \ref{lrrmk}(b) below for more details.

 \begin{definition} \labbel{defgumm} (a) We get a sequence of \emph{Gumm terms} \cite{G1,G} if in Definition \ref{jondef} the condition $x=t_1(x,y,x)$ from \eqref{bas} is not assumed in the definition of alvin terms.
 More formally, for $\ell \leq n$, it is convenient to consider the following reduced set (B$^{\widehat \ell}$) of equations: